-Based on self-identified issues on campus from the 6th grade students attending the All It Takes Camp, they noted that rumors, bullying, fighting, disrespect, and drama were critical to overcoming in order to engage in the learning environment.
+Based on self-identified issues on campus from the 6th grade students attending the All It Takes Camp, they noted that rumors, bullying, fighting, disrespect, and drama were critical to overcome in order to engage in the learning environment.

-Based on the 2023 CA Dashboard, 5.3% of lowincome students have been suspended at least once from school compared to 4.1% of all students.
-This indicates an increased need for resiliency skills such as perseverance and coping the learning. skills, which are embedded in the LTDPE curriculum.
+Based on the 2023 CA Dashboard, 5.3% of low income students have been suspended at least once from school compared to 4.1% of all students.
+This indicates an increased need for low income students to develop social-emotional resiliency skills such as perseverance and coping skills, which are embedded in the LTDPE curriculum.